rubaniuk/rubaniuk.github.io/_posts/2022-01-31-ruby-apple-m1.md

 categories: jekyll apple m1
 ---

-After a 12 months long hiatus I started blogging again.
+After a 12 months-long hiatus I started blogging again.
 Expired TLS certificate and the process of transitioning to LetsEncrypt were the inspiration and motivated me to share the knowledge with the world.

 I also need to mention that I had to update Ruby on my Apple M1-powered MacBook as I was getting tons of errors when trying to re-build the blog.
 Note that I had the latest macOS Monterey which comes with pre-installed Ruby 2.7.0, but it wouldn't work for me.
 I needed to update the version that I previously installed via Homebrew.